willduff/mixedreality-enthusiast-guide/docs/using-steamvr-with-windows-mixed-reality.md

 ## Using Motion Controllers with SteamVR
 You'll use your motion controllers differently in different games.
 Here are a few basics to help you get started:
-* To open the Steam dashboard, press straight down on the left thumbstick.
+* To open the Steam dashboard, press straight down on the left or right thumbstick.
 * To exit a SteamVR game and return to the Windows Mixed Reality home, press the Windows button.

 ## Changing the resolution